On the Popov-Pommerening conjecture for linear algebraic groups: Abstract

 \section{Abstract}

-Let $G$ be a reductive group over an algebraically closed field $k$, $H$ a subgroup normalised by a maximal torus, and $X$ an affine $k$-variety acted on by $G$.
-The Popov-Pommerening conjecture from 1985 says that the invariant ring $k[X]^H$ is finitely generated.
-We prove the conjecture for linear algebraic groups $G$ over $k=\CC$ and give a geometric description of a generating set of $\CC[X]^H$.
+Let $G$ be a reductive group over an algebraically closed subfield $k$ of $\CC$ of characteristic zero, $H \subseteq G$ an observable subgroup normalized by a maximal torus of $G$ and $X$ an affine $k$-variety acted on by $G$.
+Popov and Pommerening conjectured in the late 70's that the invariant algebra $k[X]^H$ is finitely generated.
+We prove the conjecture for 1) subgroups of $\SL_n(k)$ closed under left (or right) Borel action and for 2) a class of Borel regular subgroups of classical groups.
+We give a partial affirmative answer to the conjecture for general regular subgroups of $\SL_n(k)$.